shirish93/shirish93.github.io/_ideas/2025-10-10-nepali-currency-unfair.md

   - ideas
   - Kathmandu
 ---

+Nepali currency is massively overvalued for it's relative usage in the global economy.
+It's value against the dollar (and by general proxy most other currencies) going down will be good for the local market, and for the entire economy in the long term.

 **NOTE: THIS WILL GO TO THE WHY NEPAL?
 JOURNAL.
 Until Then, It stays here, because who knows when I'll get around to creating it?**